Mahanati

-Mahanati received critical acclaim for Keerthy's performance and Ashwin's screenplay and direction.
-Budgeted at crore, the film grossed crore worldwide and became the highest-grossing female-centric South Indian film.
+Mahanati received universal critical acclaim for Keerthy's performance as Savitri and Ashwin's screenplay and direction.
 The film won three awards at the 66th National Film Awards, namely, Best Feature Film in Telugu, Best Actress for Keerthy and Best Costume Design.
 The film also won four Filmfare Awards South including Best Film and Best Actress in Telugu category.
 Mahanati was screened at the International Film Festival of India, the Shanghai International Film Festival, and the Indian Film Festival of Melbourne.
+It also fetched the state Telangana Gaddar Film Award for Best Feature Film.

 Plot

-In 1980, Bangalore, a popular yesteryear actress Nissankara Savitri is found unconscious by her son.
-She is hospitalized, spending a year in a coma.
+In Bangalore, 1980, the popular actress Savitri is found unconscious by her son.
+She is hospitalised, spending a year in a coma.
 The incident receives media attention but Savitri's initial life and whereabouts remain unknown to the public.
 Madhuravani, a stuttering journalist, and Vijay Anthony, a photographer, are appointed to write an article about her situation.
 Madhuravani recovers a letter written by Savitri, in which she wishes to take her son to someone called "Shankarayya."
 Though she is later relieved from writing the memoir by her editor, Madhuravani continues her research curiously.
-She sneaks into Savitri's house and overhears her aunt talking about her childhood.
+She sneaks into Savitri's house and overhears her aunt talk about her childhood.

-In 1942, Vijayawada, a widowed Subadrama and her daughter Nissankara Savitri are taken in by Subadrama's sister, Durgamba, and her husband, K.V.
-Chowdhary, much to the latter's chagrin.
-Savitri grows up to become an accomplished dancer and earns a profit for Chowdhary by acting in plays with her friend Susheela.
-The increasing popularity of cinema leads to less attendance for plays, and Chowdhary incurs huge losses.
+In Vijayawada, 1942, a widowed Subadrama and her daughter Savitri are taken in by Subadrama's sister, Durgamba, and her husband, KV Chowdary, much to the latter's chagrin.
+Savitri grows up to become an accomplished dancer and earns a profit for Chowdary by acting in plays with her friend Susheela.
+The increasing popularity of cinema leads to less attendance for plays, and Chowdary incurs huge losses.
 He tries to have Savitri join the film industry based in Madras but her young age and inability to speak Tamil hinder her prospects.
-She, however, meets Ramasamy "Gemini" Ganesan, a studio employee who takes her photograph for a casting director.
+She, however, meets Ramasamy "Gemini" Ganesan, a studio employee who takes her photograph for a casting directory.
 A year later, Savitri is cast in a film directed by L. V. Prasad but she gets the dialogue wrong and is thrown out.
 However, she earns a dancing role for a song in the film Pathala Bhairavi.
 Her performance in that film helps her in getting major roles.

 Savitri is offered a role opposite Ganesan, now an actor, who teaches her Tamil language.
 They together rise as superstars and Savitri falls in love with the married Ganesan.
-They secretly marry at a temple, which leads to a clash with Savitri's family.
+They secretly marry, which leads to a clash with Savitri's family.
 Despite being reluctant to act after marriage, Savitri is persuaded by the filmmakers and Ganesan.
 She goes on to become a successful actress.
-Savitri later gives birth to two children– a girl, Vijaya Chamundeshwari and a boy.
+Savitri later gives birth to two children– a girl and a boy.
 Ganesan is initially supportive of her career, however, he feels jealous of Savitri as her fame overshadows his.
 He starts consuming alcohol and when Savitri tries to stop him, he shares the drink with her.